“If I could tell you what it meant, there would be no point in dancing it.” – Isadora Duncant

 Modern Flamenco dance is a fusion of Moorish, Andalusian, Egyptian, Roman, Indian and Spanish folk style dance that the gypsies brought with them while fleeing their homelands in the fifteenth century and developed over hundreds of years.
 The art of Flamenco has developed over time, but it has never lost its core Gitano “Gypsy” foundation.
 Gitano was the term for the gypsies that entered Andalusia from Egypt and loosely applied to the fellow travelers that included beggars, criminals and runaway slaves, among others.
 These groups chose to disappear by being absorbed by the Gypsy communities.
 The common thread that bound these misfits together was persecution, and the emotion of this can be seen in the song, dance and music of Flamenco.
 During the early nineteenth century, Flamenco dance became more accessible to the public through festivals and shows performed at performance theaters called cafe castanets, the first of which was opened in Seville in 1842.

 From the restaurant that brought you the longest running Flamenco Dinner Show in California, Cafe Sevilla Restaurant and Tapas Bar is proud to present it’s newest dinner show.
 We invite you to enjoy an evening of Spanish and Gypsy flamenco dance, an authentic three-course meal and an atmosphere of European elegance and Mediterranean spirit.
-This event showcases the evolution of Flamenco dance through the fusion of Moorish, Andalusian and Spanish Folk dance performed by flamenco, gypsy, belly dancers, singers, percussionists and guitarists.
-Marvel at the passion, beauty and athleticism of this traditional art form as you enjoy an included dinner featuring our Ensalada Sevillana followed by our award-winning Paella Valenciana, which is cooked during the show by our chef while you watch.
+The show, led by vocals and guitar of Joef Fargier of the Gipsy King Family, showcases the evolution of Flamenco dance through the fusion of Moorish, Andalusian and Spanish Folk dance performed by flamenco, gypsy, belly dancers, singers, percussionists and guitarists.
+Marvel at the passion, beauty and athleticism of this traditional art form as you enjoy an included dinner featuring our Ensalada Sevillana followed by our award-winning Paella Valenciana.
 For dessert, you can indulge in your choice of Cream Catalana or Lemon Tart.
 A tapas menu, full bar, eclectic wine list and other menu upgrades are also available for à la carte purchase.
 You can view the Flamenco Dinner Show menu HERE.